Broker Tips: How to Grow Your Insurance Book of Business

 Let’s break down a few best practices and strategies that brokers can use to ensure that they are making the most of their sales calls.

 Do the Research: How much time you spend researching your prospects should depend on the potential value of the deal.
 It may make sense to do in-depth research for deals that may bring in serious commissions, or long-term cooperation.
-Learn as much about the company as you can only and couple that with the deep knowledge of the industry and niche that you already have to get the best results.
+Learn as much about the company as you can, and couple that with your deep knowledge of the industry and niche that you already have to get the best results.

 Focus Efforts on Sales Initiatives: Sales initiatives are coordinated outbound marketing efforts with the goal of acquiring a specific type of business.
 Initiatives can target businesses by niche, insurance needs, their current situation, or even buyer characteristics.
 For example, most venture-backed startups will need to secure a directors & officers policy during a specific time frame once they have closed their round of funding.
 A sales initiative targeting startups would allow you to focus your prospecting, cold calling, emailing, and other sales efforts around their specific needs.